 Most people who stop taking birth control to try to become pregnant are successful within the first year

 For some types of birth control, there can be a temporary delay in becoming pregnant

-The delay one may experience depends on the method
+The delay one may experience depends on the method of birth control used

 Many of us spend years of our lives using birth control.
 But what happens if you decide you’d like to conceive?
-In this article, we will review the different kinds of birth control and what happens when you stop using them to try to get pregnant.
+In this article, we will review the different kinds of birth control and what happens when you stop using them to try to become pregnant.

 Will hormonal birth control affect my ability to become pregnant in the future?

 No. Many people will conceive in just a few months after going off birth control, and the majority will become pregnant within a year (1-3).

 How long does it take to become pregnant after stopping hormonal birth control?